Read This First

 So what’s the alternative?

-If the number of people you meet organically in public is too small to fuel real growth, and online advertising produces volume without quality, the options narrow quickly.
+Since the number of people you meet organically in public is too small to fuel dream growth, and online advertising produces volume without quality, the options narrow quickly.

 And that narrowing is exactly where the real solution begins.

-There is, however, a third path—one that existed long before algorithms and quietly continued to work while online lead generation proved frustrating and largely ineffective.
+We also recommend a third path to lead generation when applicable.
+This existed long before algorithms and quietly continued to work while online lead generation proved frustrating and largely ineffective.

 It’s built on permission, context, and human interaction.
-Instead of guessing who might be interested, it begins with people we’ve already met and spoken with in real settings—at events such as business opportunity shows.
+Instead of guessing who might be interested, it begins with people we’ve already met and spoken with in real settings—at events such as business opportunity shows, employment shows, tech shows and farm shows.

 These leads routinely generate response rates north of 25%, while online-generated leads and ads typically struggle to reach 2%.
 But that difference alone doesn’t tell the full story.